iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > The app is really good about not taking information, however, consistently enabling Bluetooth in a public space is a major opportunity for cybercriminals to hack devices, steal personal information, and wreak havoc.
 Bluetooth is too major of a threat vector for me to consider enabling this app.
 Great idea, poor execution.<br> :date: __2020-08-13 21:01:34__

-> Battery life plummeted for me since installing.
-Once uninstalled (yesterday) I really see a difference.
-Otherwise, app was simple and straightforward.<br> :date: __2020-08-13 02:31:59__

 #### 2-star reviews